Snowflake

 1. Name - A unique and memorable name for this Connector

-4. Private Key - Upload the key you generated.
+4. Private Key - Provide the private key you generated by using the command below

 3. Click Save